pennions/JET/README.md

 &nbsp;
 ## 7.3. compile

-Compile is a function that combines both build and render step.
+Compile is a function that combines build and render steps.